programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

 ```

+## Prompt Pattern

+A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT

+* **Input Semantics:** Changing how the LLM understands input.
+* **Output Customization:** Controlling the format, structure, or other aspects of the LLM's output.
+* **Error Identification:** Helping users identify and correct errors in the LLM's output.
+* **Prompt Improvement:** Enhancing the quality of both the user's prompts and the LLM's responses.
+* **Interaction:** Changing how the user interacts with the LLM.

 | Pattern Category      | Prompt Pattern                                                                           |
 | --------------------- | ---------------------------------------------------------------------------------------- |
 | Input Semantics       | Meta Language Creation                                                                   |